Pink Floyd Logo

 Pink Floyd Logo 1985-2011

-In 1985 bassist Roger Waters left the band, leaving guitarist David Gilmour free to act.
-The new chapter decided that the band needed official emblems, so shortly before the Division Bell compilation was published, it had its monogram symbol, consisting of an uppercase “P” and a lowercase “f.”
-A little later, a logo was created called The Boatman, in which the “P,” “F,” “D,” and “G” were encrypted.
+In 1985, bassist Roger Waters left the band, leaving guitarist David Gilmour free to act.
+The new chapter decided that the band needed official emblems, so shortly before the Division Bell compilation was released, it adopted a monogram symbol consisting of an uppercase “P” and a lowercase “f.”
+A little later, a logo called The Boatman was created, in which the “P,” “F,” “D,” and “G” were encrypted.

 Font and Colors